jcammmmm/neatposts/src/neatposts/README.md

 This python module will transform your markdown documents that contains mathematics into html.
 Its design has in mind to be minimalistic and aestetically academic.

-MD format was choose since one wants to focus on document text content a not in the tags.
+MD format was chose since one wants to focus on document text content a not in the tags.

 It relies in the following awesome software tools:
 - [MathJax](http://docs.mathjax.org/en/latest/) LaTeX to MathML processor.